Bridgeconn/vachan-api/docs/V2 Change log.md

 * Removes the sequence used for content_id and use SERIAL datatype instead.
 * Adds bible, commentary and infographics as before to the table as seed data.
 Changes translation_words to dictionary.
 Also adds bible_video as a content type.

+### languages table

+* Removes the sequence used for language_id and use SERIAL datatype instead.
+* Removes the language_id from the CSV file used to import the seed languages list.
+This was done to make sure the sequence value for the ID column would work properly.
+* Uses `char(3) UNIQUE NOT NULL` for language_code instead of just `text`
+* Makes language_name `NOT NULL`
+* Removes the columns local_script_name and script, which did not have value for any of the rows in seed data and wasn't being used by any of the Apps.
+* Sets `'left-to-right'` as the default value for script direction at DB itself.
+This ensures that the 7K languages imported from CSV as seed data, which didnot have this value set, will also have a default value for this column.